benstratton6/quantumResources/ErrorCorrection/errorCorrection_classical.md

 ## The Need for Quantum Error Correction

-There exists the need for new error correcting codes when considering quantum systems for the following reasons:
+There exists the need for new error correcting codes when considering quantum systems, the previously discovered classical codes are not sufficient to perform quantum error correction for the following reasons:

 1. **Quantum states experience errors beyond bit flips**:

 2. **The No Cloning Theorem prevents protection through repetition**: